 The fist scene of the OVA starts off with Joshua who leaves Estelle and begins his own journey.
 On the other hand, Estelle tries her best to search for Joshua in the midst of chaos they encounter together with her comrades.
 Along with their journey, they meet some members of Legion, a group of people who are after the Orbment’s power.

 The Legend of Heroes: Trails in the Sky is a 2-episode OVA under the production of Kinema Citrus.
 The main point of the plot focuses on the goal of Estelle and her comrades to chase after Joshua along with their adventurous path to overcome the chaos in the world.
-Rushed scenes are expected in the OVA, but the flow of the story is at least chronologically smooth with descriptions in every significant event, when and where the scenes take place.
+Rushed scenes are expected in the OVA, but the flow of the story is at least chronologically smooth with descriptions in every significant event, when and where the scene takes place.
 Although confusing at first due to its fast-pacing events, the viewers especially non-gamers will be enlightened up in the middle of the OVA as it reveals the roots behind what is happening in the present times.

 I particularly like the action part in the OVA.
 I am simply amused with the well-done animation, and the rich sound effects are highly appreciated.
 I am fairly satisfied with the battle scenes considering the time duration and how the characters perform with their fullest strength.
 Joshua Bright seems to be an ordinary boy, but during a match, he switches his disposition into a fearsome fighter.
 Estelle Bright is also good as a female lead in an action-packed anime who performs amazingly with her ruthless attack towards her opponent.